DeviaVir/zenbot/README.md

 Zenbot has a Discord chat again!
 You can get in [through this invite link](https://discord.gg/ZdAd2gP).

+## Known Issues and current status

+Currently (11 days after being released), Zenbot 4 is functional, but is having trouble reliably making profit.
+At this point, **I would recommend against trading with large amounts** until some of these issues can be worked out:

+- Many people are reporting [losses in live trading](https://github.com/carlos8f/zenbot/issues/189) even if the simulation results and/or paper trading is positive.
+- This is my highest priority right now, since an unprofitable bot is not worth much, but please understand that reliably making profit is hard, and so is making a realistic simulator.
+- The losses may be due to the default strategy not working well in sideways (non-trending) market conditions, slippage during limit order execution, or both.
+Currently I would recommend against using Zenbot on a market that is non-trending or trending generally downwards.
+- The limit-order strategy that Zenbot uses to avoid taker fees, is prone to race conditions and delays.
+A mode for using market-type orders will probably need to be made, which may make frequent-trade strategies less viable due to fees, but more reliable execution overall.
+- An upcoming feature will allow Zenbot to use a limited amount of your balance, which will help with experimenting with live trading, but mitigating the possible losses from the issues above.

+Zenbot is a hobby project for me and I'm sorry that I can't devote myself full-time to it.
+Since I'm getting busier, development may slow down a bit from here, so please be patient if issues aren't fixed right away.

 ## Description

 Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.
 It features: